zakman186/docker-Jackettvpn/README.md

 * Selectively enable or disable OpenVPN support
 * IP tables kill switch to prevent IP leaking when VPN connection fails
 * Specify name servers to add to container
-* Configure UID and GID for config files and blackhole by Jackett
+* Configure UID and GID for config files and blackhole for Jackett

 # Run container from Docker registry
 The container is available from the Docker registry and this is the simplest way to get it.